Deni Taveras

-Deni Taveras (born December 13, 1972) is an Dominican American politician who is a member of the Maryland House of Delegates for District 47B in Prince George's County, Maryland.
+Deni Taveras (born December 13, 1972) is a Dominican American politician who is a member of the Maryland House of Delegates for District 47B in Prince George's County, Maryland.
 She was previously a member of the Prince George's County Council, representing District 2 from 2014 to 2022.

 Early life and education

 Taveras was born in New York City in December 13, 1972.
 When Taveras was only four years old, her mother, Filomena Garcia, committed suicide.
 She moved between family members in New York and the Dominican Republic before settling with her father, Bienvenido Taveras.
 Taveras' father was killed while he was driving his taxi cab when she was eight years old.
 After this, she was placed under the care of her maternal grandmother in the neighborhood of Harlem.

 Taveras attended Barnard College, where she earned a B.A. in chemistry in 1995, the University of Utah, where she earned a M.S. in chemistry in 1998, and the Woodrow Wilson School of Public and International Affairs at Princeton University, where she earned a M.P.A. degree in public affairs and urban regional planning in 2003.

-Taveras moved to Maryland after receiving a job offer from the Dominican American National Roundtable in Washington, D.C..
+Taveras moved to Maryland after receiving a job offer from the Dominican American National Roundtable in Washington, D.C.
 Taveras became unemployed when the Great Recession hit.
 At the same time, the condominium complex she lived in was going bankrupt, and Taveras assumed leadership of the condo association.